Proven Sales Closing Questions

 Alternative Choice Questions

-Choice questions, also known as “either/or” questions, are another type of closing question that sales professionals can use to guide a customer toward buying decisions.
+Choice questions, also known as “either/or” questions, are another type of closing question sales professionals can use to guide a customer toward buying decisions.
 These questions present the customer with two options.

 Trial Close Questions

 Asking trial close questions is a great way to gauge the customer’s interest and readiness to buy without asking for a real commitment.
-These questions are meant to test the waters and understand where customers stand in their decision-making process.
+These questions are meant to test the waters and reveal where customers stand in their decision-making process.

 Sales Closing Techniques